staeiou/gigo_qss_2021/README.md

 # Data and code for "'Garbage In, Garbage Out'" Revisited

+Note: this paper is in peer review (but not a mutually-anonymous / double-blind process).
+This repository is currently intended for the peer reviewers.
+We have not yet released a preprint of our draft.
+However, contact Stuart Geiger if you would like to review a preprint privately.

 ## Data overview
 All datasets are in `\data\`.
 The main dataset to explore results is `data\final_labels_hashed_with_scores.xlsx\tsv`.
 A data dictionary to provide more information about each of the fields in this file is at `data\readme.md`.